MkDay/Post-Collection/Simple-LED-Number-Display-With-CSS-Borders-And-JavaScript-Post.md

 # Simple LED-Number-Display With CSS Borders And JavaScript

-Have you ever wondered how numbers are displayed on a digital clock or a basic calculator?
+Have you ever wondered how to display numbers on a digital clock or a basic calculator?

 Well, you can think about it in this way.

-There are seven red lines made up with a bunch of red LED bulbs and, those lines are arranged like two rectangles that appear one on top of the other.
+There are seven red lines made up of red LED bulbs.
+And they are arranged like two rectangles.
+Also, one of the rectangles appears on top of the other.

-[*Wikipedia*](https://en.m.wikipedia.org/wiki/Seven-segment_display) refers to it as **_Seven-Segment Display_**.
+[*Wikipedia*](https://en.m.wikipedia.org/wiki/Seven-segment_display) refers to this *LED-Number-Display* as **_Seven-Segment Display_**.

-However, if you want to make one by yourself, you just need to follow these three simple steps.
+However, if you want to create one, you only need to follow these three simple steps.
 I promise it won't take more than one hour.

 ## Steps to create a LED-Number-Display (Seven-Segment-Display)

 * **Step 1.
 HTML:** Create two rectangles.

 * **Step 2.
-CSS :** Add borders separately for each side of the two rectangles.
+CSS:** Add borders separately for each side of the two rectangles.

 * **Step 3.
-JavaScript :** Display digits by changing the border color on each side of the rectangles.
+JavaScript:** Display digits by changing the border color on each side of the rectangles.

 So let's follow the steps.